 While many of them include pieces that feature a more traditional look, the company also produces some very creative contemporary jewelry.
 Whatever the aesthetic of the piece inside, a signature blue box from Tiffany always elicits a knowing smile from the recipient.

-The truth is, it’s not easy.
+The truth is, it’s not easy to authenticate Tiffany jewelry.
 The best forgers are able to closely mimic a Tiffany piece.
 However, there are a number of things you can assess to give you a better idea if an item was really made by Tiffany.
 The more of them that you check and find convincing, the greater the odds that an item is authentic.

-Here are some ways to stay ahead of the counterfeiters and spot a fake Tiffany:
+Here are some ways to stay ahead of the counterfeiters and authenticate Tiffany jewelry:

-- Check the metal content on the item.
+3. Check the metal content on the item.
 Does it match what’s on the paperwork?
 Look at the stamp and use a metal tester to detect if it is real gold or real sterling silver (and not gold or silver plated).

-- Check the size and the placement of the stones.
+8. Check the size and the placement of precious stones.
 Do they match the paperwork or pictures on the website?

 If anything about a piece makes you wonder if it is counterfeit, you should walk away from the transaction.
 It may be that your fears are unfounded, but you can always find another piece that you want to purchase.
-Once you buy knockoff, you’re stuck with it.
+Once you buy knockoff, you are unfortunately stuck with it.

 Keep in mind that if you suspect a piece is counterfeit, the person who has offered it for sale may know that it is a fake, but they may not.
 Confronting them about it may elicit a glimmer of guilt, but it may also cause a genuine look of shock and embarrassment.